SuperChamp234/habitica-sync/README.md

 The following two inputs help fetch your user data to be displayed in the Obsidian view.

 ## Roadmap

-We will be implementing this stuff in coming time
+We will be implementing additional features including:

+- Panes to view active/completed dailies and habits
-- Dailies and Habits view
+- Add/delete/customize tasks and habits
-- Adding new tasks/habits
-- Delete Tasks/Habits
-- View Rewards.
+- View/claim rewards